frc6506/docs/driverStation/maintenanceLogs/setupLog.md

 - Disabled Microsoft Rewards > Show Rewards in Microsoft Edge
 - Disabled Passwords > Offer to save passwords
-- Left Show alerts when passwords ar found in an online leak disabled
+- Left Show alerts when passwords are found in an online leak disabled
 - Disabled Payment info > Save and fill payment info

 ### Privacy, search, and services